Pogogo007/cloud_workaround_rust/README.md

 # cloud config rust workaround
 Workaround for games with graphics settings synced by Steam cloud, rewritten in rust.
+# All credit for the idea and main logic goes to the Original Creator (tmplshdw)
 # [Original](https://github.com/tmplshdw/cloud_config_workaround)

 ## Why?